yuanzheng/CryptographyStudy/README.txt

 Saving some sample codes did in my spare time.
-They're all about Cryptography.
+They're all about cryptographic algorithms.
+I want to implement the standard and secure cryptographic algorithms in my own version using different programming languages.
+My goal is to implement all cryptographic algorithms by using best practices and patterns.
+I wish my version is fast.

 AES (Advanced Encryption Standard)
 1. AES_BlockCipher (in C#)